ofZach/ofxTriangleMesh/README.md

 This extends the original `ofxTriangleMesh` addons to use more features from the `Triangle` library, namely triangulating simple polygon with holes and generating Voronoï Diagram, Conforming Delaunay Triangulation, and Convex Hull.

-An new example demonstrates the different features available.
+A new example demonstrates the different features available.

 ![](https://tlgur.com/d/4RaXEMyg)